 The Foundation Lindau Nobel Laureate Meetings has two new board members; namely Prof. Dr. Jürgen Kluge and Prof. Dr. Reinhard Pöllath who were voted on to the board as of 1 January 2016.
 The new chairman of the Foundation Board shall be elected from the members of the incumbent board in January 2016.
 Both elected board members will participate in the 65th Lindau Nobel Laureate Meeting, 28 June to 3 July.

-Professor Dr. Jürgen Kluge, former CEO of the international management consultancy McKinsey & Company and former CEO of the Duisburg Haniel Group, has been nominated as the new president.
+Professor Dr. Jürgen Kluge, former head of the German and Austrian offices of the international management consultancy McKinsey & Company and former CEO of the Duisburg Haniel Group, has been nominated as the new president.
 Professor Kluge studied physics at the University of Cologne and earned his doctorate degree at the University Duisburg-Essen.
 Today, among other positions, he is a senior advisor of the Bank of America Merrill Lynch and chairman of the supervisory board at Schmitz Cargobull AG.
 Since 2004 he has been an honorary professor at the TU Darmstadt.
 Jürgen Kluge has been committed to the sciences in many ways.
 Together with Prof. Dr. Jürgen Mlynek he developed the idea of the “Little Scientists’ House”.
-The largest federal educational initiative for the early childhood stage stems from this idea with more than 23,000 participants in all of Germany today.
+The largest federal educational initiative for the early childhood stage stems from this idea with more than 23,000 participating Kindergardens in all of Germany today.
 For years he has been a regular visitor to the Lindau Nobel Laureate Meetings and through his scientific education as well as his management positions he is involved at the intersecting point between science and the economy.

 Professor Dr. Reinhand Pöllath is a founding partner in the law firm P + P Pöllath and Partners as well as chairman of the board at Beiersdorf AG and the maxingvest AG (the former Tchibo Holding AG) in Hamburg.
 He studied law in Regensburg, Munich and at Harvard and was a fellow of the German National Academic Foundation.
 In 1977 he received his license to practice law.
 In addition he is the spokesman of the board of the Max Planck Foundation, which he initiated together with the publisher Stefan von Holtzbrinck in 2006.
 Professor Pöllath has also attended the Lindau Nobel Laureate Meetings over the years.
 Through his occupation as a lawyer for family-owned enterprises as well as his honorary commitment, to among others, the Max Planck Society, he brings along valuable experience for the work on the board as well as the further development of the operation.